What We Do Medical, Dental, and Ophthalmic Care

 We Provide Medical Care for the Impoverished in Honduras

-Imagine being ill and having to walk for hours to seek medical care from a government clinic, and once you arrive at the clinic, only a nurse is available, and the clinic has very little medicine and likely not what you need.
+Imagine being ill and having to walk for hours to seek medical care from a government clinic, and once you arrive at the clinic, only a nurse is available.
+The clinic has very little medicine and is likely not what you need.
 Imagine going to the hospital for surgery and having to bring all your surgical supplies and medicine before the operation can begin.
 This is the situation for many in Honduras.

-To help fill this healthcare gap, our many volunteers fill the void by making trips from all over the country and serving on short-term medical teams throughout the year which ensures continuity of care.
-These doctors and nurses provide medical care for all who come and they dispense the life-savings medicines needed.
+To help fill this healthcare gap, our many volunteers fill the void by making trips from all over the country and serving on short-term medical teams throughout the year, ensuring continuity of care.
+These doctors and nurses provide medical care for all who come, and they dispense the life-savings medicines needed.

 CHHF Medical Care Clinics

-As the second poorest country in the Americas, Honduras has limited medical care throughout the country; vast areas have little access to general medical care and no access to specialized services.
-With a population in excess of 8 million, 64 percent live in poverty ($2 per day per person) and 36 percent in extreme poverty.
-In the areas served by the CHHF, the percentage of living in extreme poverty is even higher.
+As the second poorest country in the Americas, Honduras has limited medical care; vast areas have little access to general medical care and no access to specialized services.
+With over 8 million, 64 percent live in poverty ($2 per day per person) and 36 percent in extreme poverty.
+In the areas served by the CHHF, the percentage living in extreme poverty is even higher.